kedro-org/kedro/docs/source/kedro_project_setup/settings.md

 A Kedro project's `settings.py` file contains the runtime configuration for the project, including registration of hooks and library components.
 This page explains how settings work and which settings are available.

-## Default settings
-A Kedro settings file doesn’t have to define any settings if it doesn’t need to.
-Each setting has a sensible default value.
-These defaults live in the module `src/<project_name>/settings.py`.
+A project does not _need_ to have a settings file – in fact, by default, all code in `settings.py` is commented out.
+In the case that settings are not supplied, Kedro chooses sensible default values.
+You only need to edit `settings.py` if you wish to change to values other than the defaults.

 ## Available settings